Although many people choose to sell their home before buying another one, that isn’t necessarily the right choice for everyone.

 Generally speaking, the IRS considers rental real estate activities to be passive activities, even if an investor materially participates, such as visiting the property and meeting with the local property manager.

-Under the PAL rules, an investor usually cannot claim deductions that exceed the amount of total passive income received from all passive income sources (such as other rental properties), unless an investor’s adjusted gross income is less than $100,000.
+Under the passive activity rules, an investor usually cannot claim deductions that exceed the amount of total passive income received from all passive income sources (such as other rental properties).

 However, the passive activity loss doesn’t go to waste.